Ensuring data completeness: building trust in your data

 June 12, 2024

-Like a guest who forgets to bring their share to a potluck, incomplete data can leave everyone dissatisfied and scrambling to fill the gaps.
+Similar to a guest who forgets to bring their share to a potluck, incomplete data can leave everyone dissatisfied and scrambling to fill the gaps.
+One of the most basic but crucial indicators of data quality that impacts various business operations is data completeness.
+Unfortunately, its effects often go undetected—until it’s too late.

 In this step-by-step guide, we’ll explain the essential techniques and tools for measuring and improving the completeness of your data, ensuring you have all the information you need to make informed decisions.